discordjs/guide/guide/popular-topics/reactions.md

 });
 ```

-<p class="tip">It's recommended that you create a new bot and add it to a new server, because you will most likely be bombarded with console logs otherwise, and it'll become harder to keep track of the data you want to view.</p>
+<tip>It's recommended that you create a new bot and add it to a new server, because you will most likely be bombarded with console logs otherwise, and it'll become harder to keep track of the data you want to view.</tip>

 The `raw` event listens for *all* client events and returns a set amount of data.
 If you look at as is, it might look a bit like gibberish to you, but that's okay because you'll only need to know about two of the properties it contains.